 A Good Reason to "Wake" Up

 If you're prone to seasickness, hate gusty wind, are traveling on a budget and want a quiet, far-from-the-elevators stateroom, go with the backward-facing stateroom.
-Not only will you wake up to the beauty of the ship's wake, you'll feel less ship movement, encounter less wind, and, on most ships, will spend considerably less.
+With an aft cabin, not only will you wake up to the beauty of the ship's wake, you'll feel less ship movement, encounter less wind, and, on most ships, will spend considerably less.
 Keep in mind that when a cruise disembarks on a port day, you might feel a slight vibrating sensation from the propeller below.
 It's also important to note that a strong tailwind can reverse the wind direction, making the backward-facing balcony more windy than the forward-facing option.

 The Leo and Kate Effect